U.S. judge tosses FDA panel report on menthol cigarettes

-NEW YORK (Reuters) - A federal judge ruled on Monday in favor of two tobacco companies that challenged a 2011 U.S. Food and Drug Administration committee report on menthol cigarettes, finding three of the panel’s members had conflicts of interests.
+NEW YORK, July 21 (Reuters) - A federal judge ruled on Monday in favor of two tobacco companies that challenged a 2011 U.S. Food and Drug Administration committee report on menthol cigarettes, finding three of the panel’s members had conflicts of interests.

 U.S. District Court Judge Richard Leon ordered the FDA reconstitute the committee and barred the agency from using the panel’s findings, which said removing menthol cigarettes from the market would benefit public health.